|

 Riding: ~ 5-6 hours

-This morning you have an exploratory ride of the hacienda’s 1000 acres and its private reserve, riding through rolling hills and savannah’s towards the Transitional-Dry Forest and the lush Gallery Forest.
+This morning you have an exploratory ride of the hacienda’s 1000 acres and its private reserve, riding through rolling hills and savannahs towards the transitional-dry forest and the lush gallery forest.
 Here, the terrain is picturesque, predominantly flat with gentle slopes and forested valleys.
 As you ride over the higher areas you will be able to gain excellent views of the Pacific Ocean and perhaps spot some of the local area’s wildlife too.
-Back at the hacienda in time for lunch and relax.
-This afternoon there will be an optional ride in the Southern part of La Maravilla Hacienda.
+Back at the hacienda in time for lunch and relaxation.
+This afternoon there will be an optional ride in the Southern part of the Hacienda.
 After a few gentle hill climbs you may experience an Ocean view sunset – the Pacific coast has the reputation for being amongst the world’s top best places to experience this beautiful event.

 Riding: ~ 3-6 hours

-Your final ride in the Central Pacific will take you to the Machuca River basin, passing Cascajal village, you will ride into the area where this river canyon broadens onto the plains.
-Heading towards the Jesús María River basin, allowing exploration of the plains and forested valleys along the Machuca River Canyon, where the land is very fertile and most commonly used to cultivate melons.
+Your final ride in the Central Pacific will take you to the Machuca River basin.
+Passing Cascajal village, you will ride into the area where this river canyon broadens onto the plains.
+Heading towards the Jesús María River basin, allowing exploration of the plains and forested valleys along the Machuca River Canyon where the land is very fertile and most commonly used to cultivate melons.
 Afternoon you will take a 3 1/2-hour transfer by vehicle to the Northern Region home to Arenal Volcano which last erupted in 1968 and remains one of the most active volcanoes in the world.
-Overnight in Arenal.

 Riding: ~ 4-5 hours